Rahm Emanuel: United States ambassador to Japan

 It was reported in February 2021 that Emanuel was being considered by the Biden administration as an ambassador to either China or Japan.
 In April 2021 it was reported that Biden had chosen him as ambassador to Japan; Emanuel was formally nominated to serve as ambassador in August 2021.
 Hearings were held on Emanuel's nomination in the Senate Foreign Relations Committee on October 20, 2021.
 The committee favorably reported Emanuel's nomination to the Senate floor on November 3, 2021.
-On December 18, 2021, United States Senate confirmed Emanuel's nomination in a 48–21 vote; senators Ed Markey, Jeff Merkley and Elizabeth Warren were the only Democrats to vote against his confirmation.
+On December 18, 2021, the United States Senate confirmed Emanuel's nomination in a 48–21 vote; senators Ed Markey, Jeff Merkley and Elizabeth Warren were the only Democrats to vote against his confirmation.
 He presented his credentials to Japanese Emperor Naruhito on March 25, 2022.

 Emanuel gained popularity with the Japanese public, in part by using the local rail transport system to get around Tokyo and across the country, frequently posting photographs of himself using the rail systems on Twitter.
 However, he drew criticism from some Japanese politicians with his public statements on gay and transgender rights, released while Japanese lawmakers debated an anti-discrimination bill.
 Masamune Wada, a Liberal Democratic member of the House of Councillors responded, saying Emanuel should keep out of domestic politics or risk expulsion.

 In 2024, he became the first U.S. ambassador to visit Yonaguni.
 On August 7, 2024, it was announced that he would skip attending a memorial ceremony to the atomic bombing of Nagasaki because Israel was not invited to the ceremony.